Clyde Bruckman

-Clyde Adolf Bruckman (June 30, 1894 – January 4, 1955) was an American writer and director of comedy films during the late silent era as well as the early sound era of cinema.
+Clyde Adolf Bruckman (June 30, 1894 – January 4, 1955) was an American writer and director of comedy films during the late silent era, who continued working into the 1950s.
 Bruckman collaborated with such comedians as Buster Keaton, Monty Banks, W. C. Fields, Laurel and Hardy, The Three Stooges, Abbott and Costello, and Harold Lloyd.

 Hollywood chronicler Kenneth Anger considers Bruckman to have been one of the key figures in the history of American screen comedy.

 Early life

-Clyde Adolf Bruckman was born on June 30, 1894 in San Bernardino, California.
+Clyde Adolf Bruckman (pronounced "BROOK-mun") was born on June 30, 1894, in San Bernardino, California.
 In 1911, Bruckman's father Rudolph was in a car accident that left him with headaches and brain damage.
 Rudolph shot himself in 1912.

 Bruckman began writing for the sports pages of the San Bernardino Sun in the spring of 1912.
 In 1914, he moved to Los Angeles and got a job as a sportswriter for the Los Angeles Times.
 He later worked for the Los Angeles Examiner and the Saturday Evening Post.

 On July 29, 1916, Bruckman married Lola Margaret Hamblin.

 Career

 Bruckman first worked in film in 1919, writing intertitles for Universal Pictures.
-In 1921, he moved to Warner Brothers and began writing gags for Buster Keaton.
+In 1921, he moved to Warner Bros. and then joined Metro Pictures as a gag writer for Buster Keaton.

-Bruckman (pronounced "Brook-man") may be best known for his collaborations with Keaton, as Bruckman co-wrote several of Keaton's most popular films, including Our Hospitality, Sherlock Jr., The Navigator, Seven Chances, The Cameraman, and The General, which Bruckman also co-directed.
+Bruckman may be best known for his collaborations with Keaton, as Bruckman co-wrote several of Keaton's most popular feature films, including Our Hospitality, Sherlock Jr., The Navigator, Seven Chances, The General (which Bruckman also co-directed), and The Cameraman.

-Bruckman directed four Laurel and Hardy comedies in the early stages of their established partnership at the Hal Roach Studios in 1927–1928, most notably The Battle of the Century with its celebrated custard pie fight.
+Clyde Bruckman directed four Laurel and Hardy comedies in the early stages of their established partnership at the Hal Roach Studios in 1927–1928, most notably The Battle of the Century with its celebrated pie fight.
 During this period he also wrote for and directed the thrill-comedians Harold Lloyd and Monty Banks.

 Bruckman continued directing comedies during the sound era, his most famous credit being The Fatal Glass of Beer, W. C. Fields' esoteric satire of Yukon melodramas.
 Unfortunately for his career path, Bruckman's fondness for alcohol caused production delays that cost him directorial assignments.
 From 1935 forward, Bruckman would be limited to writing scripts.